 MBPN evolved and grew

-Between 1995-2018 eight individuals have led the organization as president: Vera Wiltse, Jack Worthington.
-Keith Bruder.
-Brad Brogre, Steve Stier, Clare Koenigsnecht and Tom Irrer
+Between 1995-2022 seven individuals have led the organization as president: Vera Wiltse, Jack Worthington, Keith Bruder, Brad Brogren, Steve Stier, Clare Koenigsnecht and Tom Irrer.

 An annual conference was held at MSU as a part of Ag and Natural Resources Week 1996 – 2015.
 In 2016 conferences were located around the state to reach new audiences and meet members.
 In 2008 Russ Mawby encouraged and funded a first MBPN Strategic Planning which has been repeated every 3-5 years since.